Multiple Sclerosis: A Lifetime of Ups and Downs and Pain

-Multiple sclerosis is a mysterious auto-immune disease, quirky and unpredictable.
-The hallmark of MS is the episodic nature of the disorder.
 Symptoms appear, affecting one part of the body and after some time, weeks or months, disappear.
 Then different symptoms appear months to years later, affecting another part of the body.
 You could have numbness of the left hand for several weeks, which resolves.
 Then three months later, you lose the vision in your right eye.
 Symptoms vary from patient to patient.
 One person may have mostly mental deterioration while another may have paraplegia and a third will have visual symptoms or depression.

 The lesions in MS are in the brain and spinal cord.
 The patient's own immune system starts to destroy the protective myelin sheath that covers the axons, extending out from the neurons.
 The axons carry messages from the brain throughout the body.
 MS causes the breakdown of that communication system.
 The resultant symptomatology depends on which axons are being attacked.